drivendataorg/cookiecutter-data-science/README.md

 **Cookiecutter Data Science (CCDS)** is a tool for setting up a data science project template that incorporates best practices.
 To learn more about CCDS's philosophy, visit the project homepage](http://drivendata.github.io/cookiecutter-data-science/).

-> ℹ️ Cookiecutter Data Science v2 requires installing the new cookiecutter-data-science Python package, which extends the functionality of the [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/README.html) templating utility.
+> ℹ️ Cookiecutter Data Science v2 has changed from v1.
+It now requires installing the new cookiecutter-data-science Python package, which extends the functionality of the [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/README.html) templating utility.
 Use the provided `ccds` command-line program instead of `cookiecutter`.

 ## Installation